corona-python/corona-model/README.md

 In my opionion, the number of actual cases is a minimum of 2X and more likely 4X what is being reported by CDC.
 I may re-calibrate the model based on 4X reported cases instead of 2X as shown here.

 #### Attack/Decay
 How quickly the transistions to and from lockdown occur can have a major impact on the number of infections.
-The model uses a simple filter to emulate a
+The model uses separate filters to emulate transition time to and from lockdown.